Skip to main content

 Everything durable lives in Postgres.
 Back up daily with pg_dump:

-docker exec -t $(docker compose ps -q postgres) \
+docker exec -t beeflow-postgres \

-pg_dump -U beeflow -d beeflow -Fc > /backups/beeflow-$(date +%F).dump
+pg_dump -U beeflow -d beeflow_core -Fc > /backups/beeflow_core-$(date +%F).dump

 Restore:

-cat backup.dump | docker exec -i $(docker compose ps -q postgres) \
+cat beeflow_core-YYYY-MM-DD.dump | docker exec -i beeflow-postgres \

-pg_restore -U beeflow -d beeflow --clean --if-exists
+pg_restore -U beeflow -d beeflow_core --clean --if-exists

-The beeflow_data volume holds short-lived state only — losing it is recoverable from Postgres on restart.
+The beeflow-data volume holds short-lived state only — losing it is recoverable from Postgres on restart.

 Swap Postgres for managed